Links on Android Authority may earn us a commission. Learn more.

 However, in today’s age of streaming ubiquity, there is another way to get DVR on your Roku device — cloud DVR.
 Many services, like YouTube TV, Hulu with Live TV, and fuboTV, allow you to save live content on the cloud and stream it whenever you want.

-Don’t miss: Here are the best live streaming TV services
+Don’t miss: The best live streaming TV services

 This is great because it eliminates the need for on-device storage, and allows you to stream in other rooms of the house (or other houses entirely).
 However, it also means that you won’t be able to stream them offline, which is one of the major draws of DVR in the first place.